 When the foregone value and received value is equal, then efficiency is achieved in the allocation of resources.
 When this equality is achieved, then changing the allocated resources does not increase the value.

-In order to achieve efficiency in the market, there are few terms which have to be achieved by the markets:
+In order to achieve efficiency in the market or tackle market failure, there are few terms which have to be achieved by the markets:

 - The first requirement would be that the market should be competitive in nature, and the competition is what creates inequality between the supply Price and demand price between sellers and buyers.